kubernetes/kubernetes/docs/services.md

 ### Type = NodePort

-If you set the `type` field to `"NodePort"`, the Kubernetes master will allocate you a port (from a flag-configured range) on each node for each port exposed by your `Service`.
+If you set the `type` field to `"NodePort"`, the Kubernetes master will allocate you a port (from a flag-configured range, default: 30,000 - 32,767) on each node for each port exposed by your `Service`.
 That port will be reported in your `Service`'s `spec.ports[*].nodePort` field.
 If you specify a value in that field, the system will allocate you that port or else will fail the API transaction.

 This gives developers the freedom to set up their own load balancers, to configure cloud environments that are not fully supported by Kubernetes, or